 By Rogerio Catarino, IT Director at ClearSale

-As we are experiencing the transformation of companies, whether it is a startup with great growth potential or a multinational company that needs to reinvent itself to innovate its products and services, these changes have been demanding that people/professionals be Lean.
-But what does it mean to be Lean according to the professional from the labor market:
+As companies transform, whether it's a startup with great growth potential or a multinational company that needs to reinvent itself to innovate its products and services, these changes have been demanding that people/professionals be lean.
+But what, exactly, does it mean to be lean?

-- React quickly to errors and learn from them: don't be afraid to innovate, change and make mistakes.
-The startups use in their strategy MVPs (Minimum Viable Product) to capture the needs and perceptions of their customers.
+Don't be afraid to innovate, change and make mistakes.
+The startups use minimum viable products (MVPs) in their strategy to capture the needs and perceptions of their customers.
 Why not apply it in your life?
-Create MVPs of your processes, projects or ideas, make mistakes, and don’t look for the ones to be blamed but rather, look at the lessons which have been learned through it.
+Create MVPs of your processes, projects or ideas; make mistakes; and don’t look for the ones to be blamed.
+Rather, look at the lessons that can be learned.

-- Eliminate the waste of time and resources: aimless meetings, prolonged follow-ups, and postponed decisions are sources of waste.
-Think about which problem we are trying to solve though a meeting and decide quickly, act just as if you were the owner, have a focus on the needs of your customers (internal and/or external).
+Aimless meetings, prolonged follow-ups and postponed decisions are sources of waste.
+Think about the problem you're trying to solve with a meeting and decide quickly, act as if you were the owner and focus on the needs of your customers (internal and/or external).

-- Get out of your bubble: Why do you need a weekly meeting with your team to update what's going on?
-Maybe because you are very distant from them.
-How about leaving your glass room and sitting with your teams?
+Why do you need a weekly meeting with your team to learn what's going on?
+Maybe it's because you're distant from them.
+How about leaving your corner and sitting with them during the day?

-- Optimize your time: don't be a slave to your email box and reduce bureaucracy.
+Don't be a slave to your email box, and reduce bureaucracy.
 How many discussions by email stretch for days or weeks?
 How about having a conversation and an alignment by phone or in person at the coffee shop?
-When you are organizing your emails, do not focus on the latest, prioritize what is most important to the company, again, and act as if you were the owner.
-Whatsapp is a great tool to optimize communication with your team, problem-solving groups help everyone be updated about the demands or problems.